Andrew J. May: War profiteering allegations

-In 1946, US Senator James Mead began conducting investigations into war profiteering.
-Sometime shortly before or during the U.S. entry into World War II, May became involved with Murray Garsson and Henry Garsson, New York businessmen with no prior arms manufacturing experience who sought lucrative munitions contracts then being awarded by the U.S. Government.
-May was known to frequently telephone army ordnance and other government officials on the Garssons' behalf to award war contracts, obtain draft deferments, and secure other favors for the Garssons and their friends.
-So numerous were these interventions that one ordnance official referred to them as "blitz calls."
-After the war, a Senate investigating committee reviewing the Garssons' munitions business discovered evidence that May had received substantial cash payments and other inducements from the Garssons.
+May became involved with Murray and Henry Garsson, New York businessmen who sought lucrative wartime munitions contracts from the US government.

+In 1946, May was investigated by the Truman Committee, now chaired by Senator James Mead (D-NY).
+May had frequently telephoned the Army Ordnance Department and other government officials on behalf of the Garssons and their associates, urging that they get war contracts, draft deferments, and other benefits.
+So numerous were these interventions that one ordnance official referred to them as "blitz calls".
+The Committee discovered that May had received substantial cash payments and other inducements from the Garssons.
 "The Garssons weren't sympathetic characters to the public because they made a lot of money on the war, and they were Jewish, so Representative May got tied with them in the public image and they all sort of got tarred with the same brush as people who somehow made out while people were dying, and illegally so."
-May had started a business called the Cumberland Lumber Company to build crates for the shipment of the Garssons' munitions.
-The government's case was based on precept that the money that came to May as a result of the Cumberland Lumber Company was not really that.
-It was really compensation for making the phone calls to the war department.
-Ultimately the jury agreed.

 Bribery conviction

-Following news reports of irregularities concerning his conduct in office, May was an unsuccessful candidate for reelection in 1946 to the Eightieth Congress.
-The bribery scandal was intensified by testimony of excessive profit-taking in the Garsson munition business, and that the Garsson factory produced 4.2-inch mortar shells with defective fuzes, resulting in premature detonation and the deaths of 38 American soldiers.
-After less than two hours of deliberation, May was convicted by a federal jury on July 3, 1947, on charges of accepting bribes to use his position as Chairman of the Military Affairs Committee to secure munitions contracts during the Second World War.
-Murray and Henry Garsson also received prison terms.
-May appealed his verdict all the way up to Supreme Court, which refused to hear his case.
+Following news reports of irregularities concerning his conduct in office, May was an unsuccessful candidate for re-election in 1946 to the Eightieth Congress.
+The bribery scandal was intensified by exposure of excessive profit-taking in the Garsson munition business, and that the Garsson factory produced 4.2-inch mortar shells with defective fuzes, resulting in premature detonation and the deaths of 38 American soldiers.

+May was charged with bribery by the federal government.
+He owned Cumberland Lumber Company, which sold munition shipping to the Garssons.
+The government alleged that this arrangement was a disguised pay-off to May for using his influence for the Garssons.

+On July 3, 1947, after less than two hours of jury deliberation, May was convicted.
+Murray and Henry Garsson were also convicted.
+May appealed his verdict all the way up to the Supreme Court, which refused to hear his case.
 May was sent to prison at the age of 74, and served nine months in prison.

-However, he continued to retain influence in Democratic party politics, and President Truman decided to grant May a full pardon in 1952.
+However, he continued to retain influence in Democratic party politics, and President Truman granted May a full pardon in 1952.
 Unable to revive his political career, he returned home to practice law until his death.